narcisolobo/django_step_by_step/django_new_project.md

 # Creating a new Django Project

 1. Activate your Django virtual environment (use your preferred method, or follow these steps).
-    a. cd into your environments directory
+    1. cd into your environments directory
-    b.
-In your terminal:
+    2. In your terminal:
         - Mac/Linux: source py3Env/bin/activate
         - Windows: call py3Env\Scripts\activate